Back to Home

 Trauma-informed yoga and somatic healing have both provided me with clarity on the way my own trauma has impacted my mind and body, allowing me to reestablish agency for myself and reconnect to who I am at my core, and the tools I need to live in a capitalist society that is not designed for embodied connection with ourselves or eachother.

 Once I began learning about trauma and its impact on the brain and body, and could recognize my own behavioral patterns as outdated survival mechanisms that no longer served me, my entire life changed.
 A balanced nervous system shifts smoothly between states of activation and rest, much like the way an automatic transmission works in a car.
-My nervous system had been dysregulated for so long that anger, fear, and shame had become my default setting.
-It wasn’t these feelings that were “bad,” but rather my inability to process them, keeping me in a constant state of activation, and a mindset that I could never heal.
+When our nervous system has been dysregulated for so long, anger, fear, and shame can become our default setting.
+It isn’t these feelings that are “bad,” but rather the inability to process them, keeping us in a constant state of activation.

-I learned first-hand that I cannot show up for others the way I want to without first showing up for myself.
-This was (and is) important to me because caretaking is such a beautiful part of my human nature and a way that I express love to the people in my life.
-I realized many of us who have been harmed may also cause harm, and so the legacy of harm continue unless we tend to the parts of us that really just need deep love and care.
+I know I cannot show up for others the way I want to without first showing up for myself.
+This is important to me because caretaking is such a beautiful part of my life.
+It is true that many of those who have been harmed may also cause harm, and so the legacy of harm continues unless we tend to the parts of us that need deep love and care.

 Healing is relational, like everything else in this world.
 And so we are here together.